IT2810/it2810-webutvikling-h18-prosjekt-3-07/README.md

 ![component hierarchy](https://github.com/IT2810/it2810-webutvikling-h18-prosjekt-3-07/blob/master/assets/CompomentHierarchy.png)

 **App**

 Root component of the application.

 **RootStack**

 Imports the ```createStackNavigator``` function that provides a way for your app to transition between screens and manage navigation history.
 This component is rendered in the root component (App).

 **HomeScreen**

 Sends props to ```NavigationButton``` component which then navigates to the different screens, ```PedometerScreen``` or ```TasksScreen```.
 When we press one of the buttons on ```HomeScreen```, ```navigate()``` is called, and pushes a new route to the stack navigator, if it’s not already in the stack.
 If it’s in the stack, it jumps to that screen.

 **NavigationButton**

 A simple component that uses ```TouchableOpacity``` which behaves as a button.
 This is rendered in the ```HomeScreen``` component.

 **WelcomeMessage**

 Renders a textual output based on the time of the day.
 The text is shown on the ```HomeScreen```.

 **PedometerScreen**

 Displays the two components ```PedometerProgressBar``` and ```PedometerSensor```.
 Receives the state ```currentStepCount``` as prop from ```PedometerSensor``` which in turn sends it down to ```PedometerProgressBar```.

 **PedometerSensor**

 Contains the pedometer functionality for displaying steps.
 The ```Pedometer.watchStepCount()``` updates the ```currentStepCount``` state, which always starts at 0 when you start the app, and is updated as you start to walk.
 The ```Pedometer.getStepCountAsync()``` updates the ```pastStepCount``` state, which is the number of steps walked today, before you start the app.
 The function ```getTotalStepCount``` combine these two states into one ```totalStepCount```, which is the updated total number of steps taken.
 This state is sent as a prop to the ```PedometerProgressBar``` component through ```PedometerScreen```.

 **PedometerProgressBar**

 Contains the progress bar that uses the received prop from ```PedometerSensor```.
 This is set as the progress state and divided by 100 to display the percentage progress.

 **TaskScreen**

 Renders the ```TodoList``` component.

 **TodoItem**

 Each todo consist of a checkbox, text, and a delete icon.
 Methods ```onComplete()``` and ```onDelete()``` are triggered from this component and sent up to parent ```TodoList```.
 Also has id, completed, and text props which are set in ```TodoList```.

 **TodoList**

 Renders each ```TodoItem``` in a list.
 The logic for deleting, adding and marking todos as completed is found here.
 Keeps track of todos in the ```taskList``` state, which is an array of task objects.
 Sets the props for ```TodoItem```.
+**Note!** Expo shows a warning in TodoList where it reacts to a state being set on an unmounted component.
+We are aware of this bug and were planning to fix it, but had too little time.
+It does not affect the overall performance of the app as it is now.

 ## Technology